 Don’t forget to line the bottom of the box with packing paper.
 Avoid using newspapers, as the ink could damage your clothing.
 Clothes from drawers could be packed folded in medium-sized boxes.
 Don’t forget to protect them by lining the bottom of your boxes.
 Label them appropriately and ensure the box is not too heavy.

-Heavy shoes should be packed in the box first.
-A sheet of bubble wrap serves as the base for the other layers of shoes, which are then stacked on top.
+You should pack heavy shoes in the box first.
+A sheet of bubble wrap serves as the base for the other layers of shoes, then stacked on top.
 Do not pack more than 20 kg in any moving box.

 Never put heavy items on top of your shoes.
 You can use pillows, blankets and any light clothing to top up the cardboard box.

 Pack bed sheets, pillowcases, and towels in sturdy plastic bags.
 This way, when it's time to move out, you can easily identify which bedroom the bag belongs to.
 Also, it makes for a nice cushion for stuffing into odd spaces on the truck.